klee/klee.github.io/docs/coreutils-experiments.md

 3. What version of STP was used in the OSDI paper?

-    An old version of STP, which is still available as part of KLEE's repository, in revisions up to r161056.
+    An old version of STP, which is still available as part of KLEE's repository, in revisions up to `r161056`.

 4. On what OS did you run your experiments?

     We ran most experiments on a 32-bit Fedora machine with SELinux support.
 The most important aspect is that this was a 32-bit system: the constraints generated on a 64-bit system are typically more complex and memory consumption might also increase.
+Recent versions of KLEE do not support 32-bit host systems anymore.

 5. What are the 89 Coreutils applications that you tested?